 Robert M. Jenkins Memorial Reservoir Research Scholarship

 The Reservoir Committee (RC), a technical committee of the Southern Division AFS, created the Robert M. Jenkins Memorial Reservoir Research Scholarship in 1997.
+Bob was elected to the National Fisheries Hall of Excellence in 1995.
+His vast contributions to the field of reservoir fishery science paved the way for today’s reservoir managers.
 The Scholarship is intended to provide financial assistance to graduate students conducting reservoir-related fisheries research in the southeastern United States which show exceptional progress in their research, education, and professional endeavors.

-The Reservoir Technical Committee is proud to recognize Robert Eckelbecker from Auburn University and Stephen Parker from North Carolina State University as recipients of the 2019 Robert M. Jenkins Memorial Reservoir Research Scholarship sponsored by American Aquatics, and Fishiding.
+The Reservoir Technical Committee is proud to recognize Caleb Aldridge from Mississippi State University and Frederick “Fritz” Hoogakker from Tennessee Tech University as recipients of the 2020 Robert M. Jenkins Memorial Reservoir Research Scholarship sponsored by Georgia Power.

 Caleb is working under the guidance of Dr. Mike Colvin developing plans, frameworks, and support tools to help fishery managers efficiently and effectively organize and stage management activities.
 His PhD work is titled, “FRASps: a planning support tool for inland fisheries management”.
 Caleb has a valuable skillset that he uses to develop web applications that facilitate efficiency in fishery management.
 He is also dedicated to communicating his science to managers through professional presentations and peer-review publications.